klmork/CrochetApp/README.md

 Backend:

 - Node.js and TypeScript
-- Testing with Vitest

 Frontend:

-- React and TypeScript
+- React and TypeScript (with Vite)

 DB: